 - Common back courts, landscaped and hard standing areas, common structures and walls, boundary fences, drying greens, clothes poles, external lighting

 - Common footpaths, common open spaces, play areas and common private non-adopted car parks

 - Urgent repairs: complete within 3 working days

 - Routine repairs: complete within 5 working days

 A repair is categorised as an emergency if:

 - There is a high or significant threat to health and safety

 - There is a high or significant risk to the structure of the building

 - The property is left unsecure or vulnerable in some way

-Generally a repair is categorised as Urgent where there is:
+A repair is categorised as urgent where there is: